-Are Your LED Lights Buzzing and Humming?
-How to Fix the Noise
+Buzz Off: Why Your LED Lights Hum and How to Stop It

 Your newly purchased LED light glows, but it attracts attention with a buzzing, humming, whistling or beeping?
 Such noises are quite annoying and can get on your nerves.
 In this guide you will find the reasons for the annoying “sound” and how you can fix it.